Add custom fields to your integration

 Enable dynamic descriptors

-• Dynamic Descriptor Prefix – The prefix that appears at the start of the description.
-For example, Order #.
+Dynamic Descriptor Prefix – The prefix that appears at the start of the description.
+For example,

-• Dynamic Descriptor Default Value – The default description for the dynamic descriptor if the merchant doesn't provide a value.
+Dynamic Descriptor Default Value – The default description for the dynamic descriptor if the merchant doesn’t provide a value. - Select SAVE.

 Select the custom field to use as the dynamic descriptor

-Note: If you want to add the custom field as a dynamic descriptor for other features, select the custom field from the following drop-down menus:
+Note: If you want to add the custom field as a dynamic descriptor for other features, select the custom field from the Virtual Terminal, Hosted Payment Page, or Bulk Payments drop-down menus.

 Step 4.
 Add the custom field object to your API requests